openrndr/orx/README.md

 - [`orx-shapes`](orx-shapes), tools for generating and modifying shapes
 - [`orx-syphon`](orx-syphon/README.md), send frames to- and from OPENRNDR and other applications in real time using Syphon
 - [`orx-temporal-blur`](orx-temporal-blur/README.md), temporal (motion) blur for video production.
+- [`orx-time-operators`](orx-time-operators/README.md), A collection of time-sensitive functions aimed at controlling raw data over-time.
 - [`orx-timer`](orx-timer/README.md), simple timer functionality for OPENRNDR

 # Developer notes